-- a) Complete the fifth grade and be at least 10 1⁄2 years old or be at least 11 years old but not yet have reached your 18th birthday. - b) Understand and intend to live by the Scout Oath or Promise and the Scout Law.
-You also need to understand the Scout Motto, Scout Slogan and the Outdoor Code. - c) Know the Scout sign, the Scout Salute and the Scout handclasp and know when to use them. - d) Understand the significance of the Scout emblem.
+- a) Complete the fifth grade and be at least $10 \frac{1}{2}$ years old or be at least 11 years old but not yet have reached your 18^{th} birthday. - b) Understand and intend to live by the Scout Oath or Promise and the Scout Law.
+You also need to understand the Scout Motto, Scout Slogan and the Outdoor Code - c) Know the Scout sign, the Scout Salute and the Scout handclasp and know when to use them. - d) Understand the significance of the Scout emblem.

-Troop 27 is chartered by Wireless of Orange.
+Troop 27 is chartered by St. Paul's Episcopal Society.
 We have been chartered as a Scout Troop since 1999.
 A chartered organization is a local community group that has the best interests of your youth in mind and is willing to work with the Boy Scouts of America in providing a program to better youth.
 The chartering organization provides a place for the troop to meet and makes sure that adults of the highest caliber are selected to head the program.
 A boy doesn't need to belong to a chartering organization in order to participate with the related Boy Scout program.